Harbinger-3/Ceilidh20/README.md

 ---

-## What is a `stateVariant`?
+### What is `stateVariant`?

-The `stateVariant` is an optional parameter that allows you to modify the internal cryptographic state of the cipher.
-It is an array of four integers that adjusts certain internal operations of the algorithm, potentially altering its behavior and the resulting encryption/decryption process, making it flexible but **it is not recommended to use** as it may potentially weaken its security.
+The `stateVariant` is an optional parameter that can adjust the internal cryptographic state of the cipher.
+While it can provide flexibility in some cryptographic setups, using it incorrectly might compromise the cipher’s security. **It’s best to avoid using this parameter unless you fully understand how it affects the system**.

 ---